4.5/5 (6)

 Nearest train station: Porto airport station

-Upon your arrival to Porto, you will be transported from the airport to tour start.
-At the end of the tour, you will be transported back to the Porto airport.
+Upon your arrival in Porto, you will be transported from the airport to the tour start.
+At the end of the tour, you will be transported back to Porto Airport.

 Camino de Santiago